ElioGlock/ElioGlock/README.md

 Welcome to my profile!
 This is a space where I share my projects, studies, and passion for technology.

-I am a developer and enthusiast in Software and Hardware Development.
+I am a 19 years old developer and enthusiast in Software and Hardware Development.
 My goal is to apply my knowledge to create efficient and innovative solutions that can positively impact day-to-day life.

 - I’m currently a second-semester Computer Engineering student.
 - I’m always learning about new technologies and improving my skills.